Bicyclic molecule

 DABCO (1,4-diazabicyclo[2.2.2]octane) is often incorrectly depicted with one skewed ethylene group for the sake of clarity.

 A bicyclic molecule (from bi 'two' and cycle 'ring') is a molecule that features two joined rings.
 Bicyclic structures occur widely, for example in many biologically important molecules like α-thujene and camphor.
 A bicyclic compound can be carbocyclic (all of the ring atoms are carbons), or heterocyclic (the rings' atoms consist of at least two elements), like DABCO.
 Moreover, the two rings can both be aliphatic (e.g. decalin and norbornane), or can be aromatic (e.g. naphthalene), or a combination of aliphatic and aromatic (e.g. tetralin).

-Three modes of ring junction are possible for a bicyclic compound:
+Distinctive properties

+Many properties of saturated bicyclic hydrocarbons are those of mono and acyclic analogues: colorless, combustible, and resistant to many reactions.
+Exceptions apply to the cyclopropane derivatives, which can undergo ring opening.
+The distinctive feature of the bicyclic compounds is their relative rigidity.
+Whereas only one stereoisomer exists for methylcycloheptane, seven are possible for methylnorbornane, including three pairs of enantiomers.
+Ring fusions are a potential source of isomerism, but for small rings, the fusions are always cis.
+For the bicyclic C10 decalin, both cis- and trans-fused isomers are observed, the former being chiral, though not resolvable at room temperature due to rapid inversion.